sanger-bentley-group/cps_extractor/README.md

 > ⚠️ Docker or Singularity must be running.
 <!-- -->
 > ℹ️ By default, Docker is used as the container engine and all the processes are executed by the local machine.
 See [Profile](#profile) for details on running the pipeline with Singularity or on a HPC cluster.
 - You can run the pipeline without options.
-It will attempt to get the raw reads from the default location (i.e. `input` directory inside the `cps_nf` local directory)
+It will attempt to get the raw reads from the default location (i.e. `input` directory inside the `cps_extractor` local directory)
   ```
   ./run_cps_extractor
   ```